-Risk managers sometimes do not collect data on identified risks that can help determine strategic decisions.
+Risk managers sometimes do not collect data on identified risks that can help determine strategic decisions for managing risk.
 What are your best risk management metrics for a successful risk management strategy?

 Percentage of risks mitigated

-Risk managers use risk assessments to plan and direct resource allocation in risk management programs.
-This will also reduce inefficiencies caused by the wasted effort to reduce risky situations.
+Risk managers use the risk information and assessments to plan and direct resource allocation in risk management programs.
+This integrated approach will also reduce inefficiencies caused by the wasted effort to reduce risky situations.
 Risk management teams should try as much as possible to reduce 100% of the risk deemed as a priority in implementing a risk management strategy.

 Number of risks that occurred

-The risk management of incidents can also be measured in the amount of risk that has occurred.
+The risk management of incidents can also be measured in the amount board level of risk that has occurred.
 These metrics can help determine if your risk management processes are efficient and cost-efficient.

-Let’s say you noticed a number of risks resulting from the organization becoming an eminent issue.
+Let’s say you noticed a number of potential risks, resulting from the organization’s objectives becoming an eminent issue.
 The risk management team will then need to update management strategies to avoid future risks materializing if they fail.
 It’s essentially a goal to reduce as much risk as possible.

 Percentage of risks monitored

 Obviously, the most important thing is to monitor all identified potential dangers in the system and avoid unnecessary risk exposure.
-Security teams may leverage the security rating to assist in identifying and managing high-impact risk in remedial actions.
+Security teams may leverage risk information from the security rating to assist in identifying and using solutions for managing high-impact risk in remedial actions.

-Routine risk analysis and constant monitoring can help organizations identify and mitigate cyber threats.
-This also allows the team to immediately take steps to deal with cyber risk event that may occur.
+Routine, risk assessments, analysis and constant monitoring can help organizations identify and mitigate cyber threats.
+This also allows stakeholders and the team to immediately take steps to deal with cyber risk event that may occur.

 Number of risks identified

-You need to identify all the risk factors within your organization.
-Using such knowledge, you can learn more about a potential threat or security vulnerability to your system.
+You need to identify all the risk factors within your business performance organization.
+Using such knowledge, you can learn more about a potential threat or security vulnerability to affect your system.

 To evaluate your Risk Management Performance, it is critical to compare a risk assessment to an estimated risk that has been identified and then compare them against the risk mitigation measures.
-This ensures business performance is not affected in managing risk.
+This ensures business performance is not affected by gaps in managing risk

 Control effectiveness

 The degree to which controls are working as intended and providing the desired level of protection from potential losses.
-This metric helps organizations determine if any changes need to be made to improve control effectiveness.
+This metric helps organizations with total number of key performance indicators determine if any changes need to be made to improve control effectiveness.

 Compliance status